-Composition is the be-all end-all in photography and finding the right one for a given shot is not always easy.
-That’s why I come to help you with these tips, which will make you a master ;-).
+Composition is the be-all end-all in photography and finding the right one for a given shot is not always an easy task.
+That’s why I’m here to help you with these tips, which will make you a master ;-).

 If a photo has a composition that catches the eye and doesn’t let go, you can forgive anything, including technical imperfections.
 On the other hand, excellent processing will never make a photo having an average composition anything special.
 Don’t run and gun, stop for a moment, take your time and try to explore the place first.
 The time spent exploring a given place will pay off many times over in the form of a thoughtful and unique shot.

 I walked around this building for about an hour before I decided on this composition, and waited for another hour with my camera on a tripod for some plane to fly around in the place where I wished… I just love photography :-).